asdf-vm/actions/README.md

 ### Docker Tricks

-Using the default GitHub Action images may cause problems during testing due to current asdf implementation constraints.
+Using the default GitHub Action images may cause problems during plugin testing due to current asdf implementation constraints.
 If you experience issues, you can use Docker containers to reduce the variables of your environment.

 ```yaml
 jobs: